mulesoft-consulting/salesforce-cpq-billing-netsuite-demo/README.md

 ![Step 9](images/09-project-in-studio.jpg)

-Do these steps for each project folder that were in the zipfile.
+Do these steps for each project folder that was in the zipfile.

 ## Step 3: Configure Salesforce and Netsuite Connectivity
 Select one of the projects in your workspace.
 Navigate to the **config.yaml** for that project.